diegovillatoromx/airflow-snowflake-pipeline/README.md

 The dataset's structured format and extensive documentation facilitate easy integration into data pipelines and analytics workflows, empowering organizations to derive actionable insights and drive informed decision-making processes.
 Whether it's analyzing user churn rates, optimizing marketing campaigns, or understanding feature adoption trends, the Mobile App Events Generation Dataset for Simulation offers a wealth of opportunities for data-driven innovation and experimentation.

+### Methodology and Modular Code Overview

+This section provides an overview of the methodology employed in the development of the ETL (Extract, Transform, Load) pipeline using Apache Airflow for Snowflake data warehouse integration.
+Additionally, it outlines the modular structure of the codebase, highlighting key components and their functionalities.

 ```bash
 Airflow-ETL-Pipeline-for-Snowflake/